 Finding an internship is an integral part of an ISIT education, and one that we expect students to do themselves.
 However, ISIT supports them through seminars, interview simulations and workshops to help define and highlight professional skills, and keeps them informed of internships offered by corporate partners.

 Second-year Conference Interpreting students complete internships:

-- in a variety of international organizations such as European Council, the OECD, the EU, or UNESCO where they practice in dummy booth.
+- dummy-boothing in a variety of international organizations such as the Council of Europe, the OECD, the EU and UNESCO).
 A dummy booth is a real interpreting booth in a meeting room in which student interpreters may sit and listen to the meeting, or practice their interpreting in a realistic environment.

-- for charitable (CCFD) or humanitarian organizations (Ensemble Contre la Peine de Mort), or during large student events such as GIMUN (Geneva International Model United Nations) conferences, as volunteer conference interpreters.
+- as volunteer conference interpreters for charitable or humanitarian organizations (CCFD, Ensemble Contre la Peine de Mort), or during large student events such as GIMUN (Geneva International Model United Nations) conferences.

 This module aims to imbue students from all ISIT’s Master’s programs with entrepreneurial spirit and to guide and support the business creators of the future.

 Visit the European Commission’s conference interpreting website